David Buckley (Gaelic footballer)

 David Buckley (born October 2001) is an Irish Gaelic footballer who plays at club level with Newcetsown and at inter-county level with the Cork senior football team.
-He usually lines out as a forward.

 Career

 Buckley first came to prominence as a dual player at juvenile and underage levels with the Newcestown club.
 He was part of the Newcestown minor teams that claimed a minor double in 2019, while also making his senior team debut that year.
 Buckley first appeared on the inter-county scene as a member of the Cork minor football team in 2018.
 He later won a Munster Championship title with the under-20 side.
 Buckley was first selected for the Cork senior football team for the pre-season McGrath Cup competition in 2022.
 He later earned inclusion on the team's National League panel.